crawl/crawl/crawl-ref/docs/crawl_manual.rst

 - Your rate of level advancement
 - Occasional bonus points added to some primary attributes
 - The amount of magic points you get each level
-- Your innate willpower, your resistance to subtle magic
+- Your innate resistance to hostile enchantments
 - Your initial equipment (this also depends on background)

 .. note:: Humans are the average to which all other species are compared.